-- a.
-Member At Large Governors: After notice of the position has been adequately provided to all members, the Diversity Committee shall forward at least three candidates who have the experience and knowledge of the needs of those members whose membership is or may be historically underrepresented in governance, or who represent some of the diverse elements of the public of the State of Washington, to the end that the BOG will be a more diverse and representative body than the results of the election of Governors based solely on Congressional Districts may allow.
+Member At Large Governors: After notice of the position has been adequately provided to all members, the Diversity, Equity and Inclusion (DEI) Committee-Council shall forward at least three candidates who have the experience and knowledge of the needs of those members whose membership is or may be historically underrepresented in governance, or who represent some of the diverse elements of the public of the State of Washington, to the end that the BOG will be a more diverse and representative body than the results of the election of Governors based solely on Congressional Districts may allow.
 Underrepresentation and diversity may be based upon, but not be limited to age, race, gender, sexual orientation, disability, geography, areas and types of practice, and years of membership, provided that no single factor will be determinative.
-The BOG shall then place all candidates forwarded by the Diversity Committee on the ballot to be elected by all eligible voting members.
-If the Diversity Committee forwards less than three candidates the BOG may, at its option, select additional qualifying candidates on its own or place only those candidates forwarded by the Diversity Committee on the ballot to be elected by all eligible voting members. - b.
-Young Lawyer At Large Governor: The Washington Young Lawyers Committee shall forward at least three candidates to the BOG who qualify as Young Lawyers as defined by Article XII(B) of these Bylaws as of December 31 in the year of the election.
-The BOG shall then place all candidates forwarded by the Washington Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyer Members as defined in section XII(B) of these bylaws.
-If the Washington Young Lawyers Committee forwards less than three candidates the BOG may, at its option, select additional qualifying candidates on its own or place only those candidates forwarded by the Washington Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyer Members as defined in section XII(B) of these bylaws.
+The Executive Director shall then place all candidates forwarded by the Diversity CommitteeDEI Council on the ballot to be elected by all eligible voting members.
+If the Diversity CommitteeDEI Council forwards less than three candidates by May 1, the Executive Director shall notify the BOG, which may, at its option, select additional qualifying candidates on its own or place only those candidates forwarded by the Diversity CommitteeDEI Council on the ballot to be elected by all eligible voting members.

+- b.
+Young Lawyer At Large Governor: By May 1, the Washington Young Lawyers Committee shall forward at least three candidates to the BOG who qualify as Young Lawyers as defined by Article XII(B) of these Bylaws in the year of the election.
+The BOG shall then place all candidates forwarded by the Washington Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyer Members as defined in section XII(B) of these Bylaws.
+If the Washington Young Lawyers Committee forwards less than three candidates by May 1, the Executive Director shall notify the BOG, which may, at its option, select additional qualifying candidates on its own or place only those candidates forwarded by the Washington Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyers Committee on the ballot to be elected by a sole of all Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyers Committee on the ballot to be elected by a vote of all Young Lawyer Members as defined in section XII(B) of these Bylaws. - 4.
+Voting in the Election of Member At Large Governor positions will be conducted in the following manner: - a.
+Voting Procedure for the At Large Governor positions shall follow the procedures described above with the exception of the dates of the election. - b.
+Election will begin on May 15. - c.
+Voting must be completed no later than 5:00 p.m.
+(PDT) on June 1 of that election year.